hanshuebner/xirtam/README.md

 ## Synopsis

+xirtam is a an interface device to connect a USB keyboard to a computer with a matrix keyboard interface, i.e. an 8 bit home computer.

-SmallyMouse2 is the AT90USB1287 firmware source code and KiCAD schematic/PCB design for the SmallyMouse2 project.
+The repository contains the AT90USB1287 firmware source code and KiCAD schematic/PCB design for the xirtam project.
+It is a fork of the [SmallyMouse2](https://www.waitingforfriday.com/?p=827) project that implements a similar device for realy computer mice.

 ## Motivation

-SmallyMouse2 is a project that creates a USB mouse adaptor for retro computers that use quadrature mouse input including the Acorn BBC Micro, Acorn Master series, Commodore Amiga, Atari ST, busmouse compatible computers and many more.
-SmallyMouse2 provides both a generic mouse output header (for attaching mouse to retro computer cables) and an IDC connector suitable for use with Acorn 8-bit user-ports.
-SmallyMouse2 also features a configurable quadrature rate limiter that prevents VIA overrun when in use with slower 8-bit machines.
+8 bit home computers interface to their keyboard through a matrix style interface.
+The main CPU periodically scans the keyboard matrix for key presses converts them to characters or control information as required.
+This is in contrast to more modern machines, where a separate microcontroller performs the keyboard scanning task and interfaces to the main CPU using a serial interface.

+Being able to use an USB interface with an 8 bit home computer is often desireable because of the bad quality that home computer keyboards typically have.
+Some don't even have physical keys, but most use cheap mechanical switches.
+Furthermore, the keyboard is always integrated into the system unit, and a detachable keyboard is much desireable.

+## Implementation

+Interfacing a modern keyboard to a computer with a matrix interface is slightly tricky because of the way how the scanning is typically implemented.
+The keyboard is organized as a matrix of switches, with each switch connecting a particular pair of a vertical and horizontal line of the matrix.
+It does so by sending a high signal to one of the row lines of the matrix, and then reading back the value sent by the keyboard on the column lines.
+For each key pressed in the particular row, the respective column bit will be high.

+The scanning of the keyboard is a rapid process, with little time between when the row was selected and the column being read.
+Typically, there will only be a few hundred nanoseconds between when the CPU selects a row and when it reads back the column data.
+Hence, software based solutions to emulate a keyboard matrix, while they exist, require a very fast microcontroller or additional hardware or software running on the micro to work.

+xirtam approaches the timing problem by using a matrix switch chip that works the same way as a physical keyboard.
+Matrix switch chips are used in video and audio crossbar applications and have been around for a long time.
+They are available in various configurations and sizes and are reasonably priced.
+The particular family of chips chosen for xirtam is is made by Zarlink (now Microchip).
+They provide an easy to use interface for control, allowing the microcontroller to address one of the switches on a parallel address bus and sending the desired switch state on a separate data bit.

-SmallyMouse2 supports both JTAG and USB bootloader programming.
+xirtam supports both JTAG and USB bootloader programming.
 The AT90USB1287 is pre-programmed by Atmel with the (FLIP) DFU bootloader; this bootloader is recognised by Atmel Studio as a programming device and can be used to flash the firmware to the board.

 ## Installation